 6. MailChimp keeps you out of the spam box.

 The worst thing that can happen to your newsletter is for someone to mark it as spam.
-When they do that your newsletter can get spammed for your other subscribers as well.
+When they do that, your newsletter can get spammed for your other subscribers as well.
 When MailChimp sees that someone marked you as spam, it automatically unsubscribes that person from the list.
+Constant Contact does this as well.

 What I like better about MailChimp is that they offer a One Click Unsubscribe.
 This means it is just as easy to unsubscribe as it is to mark the email as spam.
-Constant Contact, on the other hand forces you to type in your email address.
+Constant Contact, on the other hand forces you to click, type in your email address then click again to unsubscribe.
 This makes unsubscribing a hassle.
-It is easy to just mark the email as spam which is very bad for your list.
+You never want it to be easier to click spam than to unsubscribe.
+Subscribers marking an email as spam which is very bad for your list.

 So let’s say you wanted to schedule an event to speak about your book.
 You could create the event in EventBrite which would kick the info to MailChimp for the invitations.
 You could then create a speaker evaluation with SurveyGizmo and then MailChimp will do the rest.